 Total course distance: 4,640 ft

 Johnson Park originally started an object style course back in 1996.
 The course got a big renovation in 2017, which included installing concrete tee pads and premium baskets.
 The course overhaul is a spectacular combination of field, forest, and challenging elevation.
-Although Johnson’s distance is similar to the others at 4000 ft, the incline makes the course play much harder.
+Although Johnson’s distance is similar to the others, the incline makes the course play much harder.
 Most holes will have you climbing up and down hills, so bring some water and be ready for some cardio!

 Earl Brewer Park